-The Southern California Seahorses PDL team has literally gone "Back to the Future" as they name the team's founder Dave Irby (U.S. Soccer "A" License/Master's Degree University of La Verne.) as their new Head Coach.
+The Southern California Seahorses PDL team has literally gone "Back to the Future" as they name the team's founder Dave Irby (U.S. Soccer "A" License/M.A.T. - Teaching, University of La Verne.) as their new Head Coach.

 Being named the team's Head Coach thirty-one years after he founded the team and twenty-six years after he moved on to new challenges is as unlikely as Irby's own "soccer story."